nathaniel-heatwole/Terrorism_risk_management/README.md

 • Setting up and running the simulation model (in Python)

-• Generates damage distributions and "standard risk estimate" (expected value of damages)
+• Damage distributions and "standard risk estimate" (expected value of damages)

 • Cost-effectiveness results and implications for risk management and policy